netgen/NetgenAdminUIBundle/INSTALL.md

 composer require netgen/admin-ui-bundle:^2.0
 ```

-## Activate the bundle in your `app/AppKernel.php` file with other required bundles
+## Activate the Admin UI bundle along with other required bundles

+Add the following in your `app/AppKernel.php` file:

 ```php
 public function registerBundles()